By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Processed foods loaded with salt: chips, pretzels, salted nuts, dried beef, and lunch meats like salami.
 Too much salt promotes high blood pressure, a major risk factor for cardiovascular disease.

-My preferences are, surprisingly, high-fat snacks that rapidly satisfy hunger and discourage overeating between meals.
-That’s right I said f-a-t, BUT the right kind of fat.
+Believe it or not, I recommend snacks that are high in fat – they rapidly satisfy hunger and discourage overeating between meals.
+That’s right I said f-a-t, BUT what I mean is the right kind of fat.
 I don’t mean trans fats and hydrogenated oils that are processed unsaturated fat commonly found in fried and snack foods, baked goods, and frozen dinners.
 They have an inflammatory effect on the body and raise your risk of heart disease.
 I mean healthy, tasty fats, the kinds that provide the body with energy without the empty calories from the usual sugar and carbohydrate overload.

 - Nut butter on a celery stick, sliced apple pieces, or bell pepper.
 This is a snack that combines the benefit of healthy fruit and veggie nutrients with nut protein and omega-3 fatty acids.
 Even kids love this snack!
 Add raisins to sweeten it up.
 I prefer raw nut butters over roasted, which may have lesser nutrient content, and include undesirable hydrogenated or omega-6 fats.